matthew-chua/YummyTummy/README.md

 6. You may edit the details of the event on that Event Page too.To delete and event, click the Delete button.
 <img src="ReadMeAssets/DeleteEvent.png"/>
 7. Sit back, relax and wait for your friends to join the event.
 8. Satisfied with who's coming?
-Click the Search button to find the nearest food places for all!\n
+Click the Search button to find the nearest food places for all!<br/>
 9. Choose from a list of curated food places for you to meet!
 <img src="ReadMeAssets/CuratedLocations.png"/>
 10. Your friends will now see your chosen meeting location on their Dashboard.